john-hewitt/backpack-website/index.md

 - Generate from and control a Backpack language model [here](#).

 #### Train or finetune your own Backpacks
-- Download and use our up-to-170M parameter models on [HuggingFace](#).
+- Download and use our up-to-170M parameter models on [HuggingFace (out soon)](#).
-- To get the gist, use our simple implementation on Andrej Karpathy's nanoGPT; [nanoBackpackGPT](#).
+- To get the gist, use our simple implementation on Andrej Karpathy's nanoGPT; [nanoBackpackGPT (out soon)](#).
 - Like JAX and TPUs?
-We have an implementation in JAX via Stanford's [Levanter library](#).
+We have an implementation in JAX via Stanford's [Levanter library (out soon)](#).
 - Want to reproduce our ACL paper?
-Our original implementation is in FlashAttention, [here](#).
+Our original implementation is in FlashAttention, [here](https://github.com/john-hewitt/backpacks-flash-attn).

 #### Citation

-We introduced Backpack Models, and trained and evaluated Backpack Language Models in our ACL paper, _Backpack Language Models_.
+In our ACL paper, _Backpack Language Models_, we introduced and evaluated Backpacks.
 If you find the ideas or models here useful, please cite:

 ```
 @InProceedings{hewitt2023backpack,